cl4es/bytestacks/README.md

 * Run `./bytestacks helloworld` (this generates helloworld.stacks, which is fed to the FlameGraph tool to produce helloworld.svg)
 * open `helloworld.svg` in your favorite SVG viewer.
 A modern web browser should suffice.

+You can bypass the creation of the raw tracebytecodes output (`helloworld`) by piping the `java -XX:+TraceBytecodes` to the bytestacks script:

+* `$JAVA_HOME/bin/java -XX:+TraceBytecodes HelloWorld | bytestacks /path/to/output/helloworld` - which would generate `/path/to/output/helloworld.stacks` and `/path/to/output/helloworld.svg`

+This saves some disk space and is faster.

 ## Going deeper...

 * To get the full picture of what's going on, especially on a longer running program, it might be interesting to run your program with <code>-Xint</code>, since